In order to start a discussion about humility we need to take a look at pride.

 Pride is the cultivation, preservation or exalting of self. ~Bob Krepps

 Genuine humility is not putting yourself down.
-I believe with genuine humility we put “self” in perspective by applying the following three truths.
+Genuine humility is what puts “self” in perspective by applying the following three truths…

 3 Steps to Genuine Humility

 1. Praise and thank God for every accomplishment, ability, and blessing. – Recognize that everything is a gift.
 Everything!
 Each talent, gift, possession, and relationship is a blessing from the hand of a loving God.

 2. Always do your best. - You are only a steward (manager) of each gift you’ve been given.
 Excellence is an important part of humility, using every blessing to glorify God as a humble act of gratitude and praise.